310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Madara %}
 Did you just say “sleepover party”?
-I guess there isn’t really any other way to put it, but… it doesn’t really feel like we’re here for work when you say that, so how about calling it a training camp instead?
+I guess there isn’t really any other way to put it, but…

+It doesn’t really feel like we’re here for work when you say that, so how about calling it a training camp instead?
 {% endbubble %}

 {% bubble Chiaki %}
 Well, we can call it anything, really.

 But more importantly, is your outfit fitting you alright, Mikejima-san?
 I did try to make sure yours was extra-large, but if it’s still too tight, then please tell me!

 I’ll ask Anzu to adjust it for you.

 Is yours alright, too, Takamine?
 You mentioned that you grew taller recently, right?
 {% endbubble %}